Dream (Angie Stone album)

 Dream is the seventh studio album by the American singer Angie Stone.
-It was released on November 6, 2015, by Shanachie Records in collaboration with Conjunction Entertainment and TopNotch Music.
-Following short stints with Stax Records and Saguaro Road Records, Stone signed with Shanachie Records Entertainment through a partnership with frequent collaborator Walter Millsap III.
+It was released on November 6, 2015, by Shanachie Entertainment in collaboration with Conjunction Entertainment and TopNotch Music.
+Following short stints with Stax Records and Saguaro Road Records, Stone signed with Shanachie through a partnership with frequent collaborator Walter Millsap III.
 Millsap and Stone co-wrote the majority of the album with a core group that included former The Clutch members Candice Nelson and Balewa Muhammad as well as the producers Teak Underdue and The Heavyweights.